 We welcome applicants from all nations and backgrounds: the University is committed to equality, diversity and inclusion.
 Applications are particularly welcome from women, who are under-represented in Research and Development posts.

 Industry Sponsors can advertise vacancies at any time, and early advertisement is encouraged.
-To advertise a vacancy.
-Please also contact us with any queries you have for entry in September 2017 (full contact information is at the bottom of this page).
+To advertise a vacancy, please contact us directly.
+Also, please contact us if you have any queries at firstname.lastname@example.org.

-We would also encourage you to send us your information if you have it ready, using the application form, as soon as possible, especially if your are planning to use this EngD as a recruitment platform – we will be happy to advertise the vacancy for you on this website.
+We would also encourage you to send us information if you have it ready, using these instructions, as soon as possible, especially if your are planning to use this EngD as a recruitment platform – we will be happy to advertise the vacancy for you on this website.